When Summer Heat Takes Your Breath Away

-Sunny and sticky days will surely make you sweat, but they can also hamper breathing–especially for children and seniors.
-Pulmonologist Dr. Mark Frampton explains how ozone levels can be dangerous to your health.
+Sunny, sticky days surely make you sweat, but they can also hamper breathing—especially for children and seniors.
+UR Medicine Urgent Care’s Dr. Michael Kamali explains how ozone levels can be dangerous to your health.

 A rising ozone level in the air can trigger severe breathing problems for people who suffer from asthma or chronic obstructive pulmonary disease, as well as for those who smoke.